theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/script-expressions.md

 ### About Script Expressions

 Script expressions offer a way of adding dynamic parameters to Xtract Universal.
 They can be used instead of entering a hard coded value.
 Script expressions are resolved at extraction runtime.
 The output of a script expression is a string.
-This string can be used as input for further .NET string operations (see. below)
+This string can be used as input for further .NET string operations (see below)

 Script expressions can be used in the following scenarios:
 - as dynamic selection parameters for extractions